Codium-ai/pr-agent/docs/docs/usage-guide/additional_configurations.md

 ## Ignoring files from analysis

-In some cases, you may want to exclude specific files or directories from the analysis performed by CodiumAI PR-Agent.
+In some cases, you may want to exclude specific files or directories from the analysis performed by Qodo Merge.
 This can be useful, for example, when you have files that are generated automatically or files that shouldn't be reviewed, like vendor code.

 You can ignore files or folders using the following methods:
  - `IGNORE.GLOB`